UCLALibrary/cantaloupe-auth-delegate/README.md

     mvn validate

-After that is done, you can run the following to build the delegate:
+After that is done, you can run the following to build the delegate (Docker credentials are required to pull the `cantaloupe-ucla` image for testing):

-    mvn verify
+    mvn verify -Ddocker.username=username -Ddocker.password=password

 This will run tests of the delegate and provide a Jar file to use with your v5 Cantaloupe installation.